awslabs/sagemaker-debugger/README.md

 have flexibility to build customized Hooks and Rules for configuring tensors as you want, and make the tensors available for analysis by saving in an [Amazon S3](https://aws.amazon.com/s3/?nc=sn&loc=0) bucket, all through a flexible and powerful API.

 The `smdebug` library powers Debugger by calling the saved tensors from the S3 bucket during the training job.

-`smdebug` retrieves and filters the tensors generated from Debugger such as gradients, weights, and biases. `smdebug` helps you develop better, faster and cheaper models by tracing the tensors and iterative model pruning.
+`smdebug` retrieves and filters the tensors generated from Debugger such as gradients, weights, and biases.

-Through the model pruning process using Debugger and `smdebug`, you can iteratively identify the importance of weights, and cut neurons below a threshold you define.
-This process allows you to train the model with significantly fewer neurons, which means a lighter, more efficient, faster, and cheaper model without compromising accuracy.
+Debugger helps you develop better, faster, and cheaper models by minimally modifying estimator, tracing the tensors, catching anomalies while training models, and iterative model pruning.

 Debugger supports TensorFlow, PyTorch, MXNet, and XGBoost frameworks.
 The following list is a summary of the main functionalities of Debugger: